ImalKesara/Booking-sys/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+---

+What i learned here

+- Dont use server functions in client side - vite externalized *Error: Module "crypto" has been externalized for browser compatibility.
+Cannot access "crypto.randomBytes" in client code.
+See https://vite.dev/guide/troubleshooting.html#module-externalized-for-browser-compatibility for more details.*

+- and also when you fetch something from an endpoint like an array (if it have dates definitely you should convert it into date becuase it gives you as string ...)